postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 ##### None

- Postman defaults to 'none' option whenever you send a request method.
+ Postman defaults to 'none' option whenever you send a request.
 Choose this option if you don't want to send body with your request.
 If your request has a body, you may choose an appropriate option available there.
 The default body option appears as below:

 [![body none](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Body_None.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Body_None.png)